‘The Big Bang Theory’ Season 11 Update: Is CBS Renewing Or Canceling Its Hit Comedy Series?

 Like last time, the salary negotiations are expected to be intense, and they could go down to the wire.
 In 2014, Jim Parsons, who plays Sheldon, Kaley Cuoco, who plays Penny, and the actor who plays Leonard, Johnny Galecki, kept the fans on tenterhooks for months.
 They closed their negotiations a few days before the new production start date for Big Bang Theory Season 8.
 The original production schedule was pushed ahead because of the uncertainty surrounding the three actors’ availability.

 Moreover, three years ago, Warner Bros and CBS agreed on a license fee that was around $4 million to $5 million per episode, according to Deadline.
-Also, the actors received hefty salary raises, with Parsons, Cuoco and Galecki reportedly securing $1 million per episode for 72 episodes (Season 8-Season 10).
+Also, the actors received hefty salary raises, with Parsons, Cuoco, and Galecki reportedly securing $1 million per episode for 72 episodes (Season 8-Season 10).

-The actors are demanding salary hike this time, too THR reported citing unnamed sources.
+The actors are demanding salary hike this time, too, THR reported citing unnamed sources.

 The negotiations are unlikely to hit a snag over money because Big Bang Theory continues to deliver high viewership numbers for CBS.
 The series is the number one scripted comedy series on television.
 The winter premiere episode of Season 10, titled The Holiday Summation, which aired on January 5, hit a season high in viewers, with 16.66 million tuning in to watch the episode, according to Deadline.